MicrosoftDocs/appcenter-docs/docs/quickstarts/ios/crashes.md

 # Crashes - Sample Swift (iOS) App and Tutorials
 In this tutorial, you will learn to view crashes from a sample Swift app in App Center.

-If you have not already, first follow the [getting started tutorial](getting-started.md) to set up the sample app.
+If you haven't already, first follow the [getting started tutorial](getting-started.md) to set up the sample app.

 ## Get the symbols
 In order to symbolicate crashes in iOS, App Center needs you to upload a **symbol file to App Center**.
 You can download symbols from a build in App Center, or skip this section and use your own.